 - (114) Living space The square feet of floor space contained within a structure and includes the total of all space on all floors of a structure.
-It does not include porches, garages, or space in an unfinished attic, basement or cellar when said unfinished attic, basement or cellar is used for storage of incidental uses. - (115) Loading area An off-street area set aside for the purpose of unloading or loading a motor vehicle, trailer, or truck.
+It does not include porches, garages, or space in an unfinished attic, basement or cellar when said unfinished attic, basement or cellar is used for storage of incidental uses. - (115) Loading area An off-street area set aside for the purpose of unloading or loading a motor vehicle, trailer, or truck. - (116) Lot A parcel of ground with a definable location based on a recorded survey or similar instrument. - (117) Lot, corner A lot situated at the junction of and fronting on two

-14 Commentary: In some situations, a parcel of land can have more than one principal land use.
+&lt;sup>14 Commentary: In some situations, a parcel of land can have more than one principal land use.

-15 Commentary: This definition is based on the corresponding definition in s.
+&lt;sup>15 Commentary: This definition is based on the corresponding definition in s.
 ATCP 51.01, Wis.
 Admin.
 Code.

-16 Commentary: This definition is based on the corresponding definition in s.
+&lt;sup>16 Commentary: This definition is based on the corresponding definition in s.
 ATCP 51.01, Wis.
 Admin.
 Code.

-17 Commentary: This definition is based on the corresponding definition in s.
+&lt;sup>17 Commentary: This definition is based on the corresponding definition in s.
 ATCP 51.01, Wis.
 Admin.
 Code.